qmlweb/qmlweb/README.md

 This is a fork from `git://anongit.kde.org/qmlweb` in [Webapps written in qml not far from reality anymore](http://akreuzkamp.de/2013/07/10/webapps-written-in-qml-not-far-from-reality-anymore)

+###
+This is a fork of Plaristote/qmlweb, currently just with three minor bug fixes and a few additional examples.
+Demos of these examples can be found at the URL [http://arno.encuda.de/qmlA3](http://arno.encuda.de/qmlA3)

 # Summary
 * [How to use](#how-to-use)
 * [How to use with Gulp](#how-to-use-with-gulp)